How To Become an HVAC Technician

 HVAC Technician Certifications

 There are several certifications that could help set an applicant apart and help them become an HVAC tech.
-UTI’s training program helps prepare students to test for the following HVAC certifications after graduation:
+UTI’s training program helps prepare students to test for the following HVAC certifications and exams:

 Keep in mind that some certifications require renewal – keeping track of this information can help you continually present yourself as a professional and competent candidate to employers and customers alike.